LarsBekhof/fetch-jira/README.md

 # Usage
 Run `fetch-jira` this will give you an output similar to this ![Output example](https://i.imgur.com/qsW6V4j.png)

 If the output is too wide for your screen you can always pipe the output to VIM like this `fetch-jira | vim`.
+If wrapping is not enabled in VIM run this command `:set wrap!`.